tinsae-ghilay/tinsae-ghilay.github.io/README.md

   Additional CSS class that you can add are

-* .offset for dates that lie outside the month displayed but overflow to start and end weeks of said month.
+* *.offset* - for dates that lie outside the month displayed but overflow to start and end weeks of said month.
-* .today for indicating the current day of the month.
+* *.today* - for indicating the current day of the month.
-* .weekend and optionally .week for weekends and weekdays respectively.
+* *.weekend* - and optionally *.week* - for weekends and weekdays respectively.

 and implementation in HTML goes like.